Vadym79/AWSLambdaJavaSnapStart/README.md

 ## Further Readings

-You can read my article series "AWS Lambda SnapStart" on https://dev.to/vkazulkin/measuring-java-11-lambda-cold-starts-with-snapstart-part-1-first-impressions-30a4
+You can read my article series [AWS Lambda SnapStart](https://dev.to/vkazulkin/measuring-java-11-lambda-cold-starts-with-snapstart-part-1-first-impressions-30a4)